nonfx/terrarium/examples/cldcvr-modules-platform/FAQs.md

 ## Who is behind this project?

-Ollion, a team of passionate DevOps engineers with extensive experience in Terraform, maintains this project.
+Ollion, a team of passionate engineers with extensive experience in Devops, maintains this project.
 We aim to share our knowledge and best practices with the community.

 ---